 Assessment

-The assessment will take place in your home.
+The assessment will take place in your home or in hospital as required.

 The assessor may ask you to fill in a form